jadecobra/python_tdd_exercises/source/truth table 12: project.rst

        def project_first(p, q):
            return False
-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_ foe the first case
+    the terminal updates to show an :doc:`AssertionError` foe the first case
 * change the return statement
   .. code-block:: python

        def project_first(p, q):
            return True
-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_ for the third case
+    the terminal updates to show an :doc:`AssertionError` for the third case
 * before we add a condition for it, this looks similar to ``logical_equality``, ``exclusive_disjunction``, ``negate_first`` and ``negate_second`` because 2 out of the 4 cases have the same return value.
 We observe that

   * if ``p == True`` the result is ``True``